 This speed advantage allows investors to move quickly on competitive properties.
 In hot markets, this faster timeline can mean the difference between securing or losing a promising investment.

-3. Unlimited Property Acquisition
+3. No Limits on Property Acquisition

 Conventional loans often limit an investor's ability to finance multiple properties.
 Most traditional lenders cap borrowers at 10 financed properties.